bigdatabuffalo/MIMIC/Weekend Effect/readme_weekend_effect.txt

-Play 3 : Failed attempt to compare diagnoses to procedures Play 4 : Tallies out numbers of diagnoses for certain diseases, can probably be improved to be more specific Play 5 : Tons of analysis techniques that I manipulated to work for our data
+Play 3 : Failed attempt to compare diagnoses to procedures Play 4 : Tallies out numbers of diagnoses for certain diseases, can probably be improved to be more specific Play 5 : Tons of analysis techniques that I manipulated to work for our data Play 6 : Probabilities of the whole dataset split into weekday vs weekend